 I’m John G. Norman.
-I’m the Senior Director of Information Security at One Medical, and before that I was VP of Technology at Iora Health (acquired by One Medical); I also served as Iora's HIPAA Security Officer.
-Recently One Medical was acquired by Amazon.
+I'm the VP of Security and Compliance at Healthie.
+Formerly I was the Senior Director of Information Security at One Medical (acquired by Amazon), and before that I was VP of Technology at Iora Health (acquired by One Medical); I also served as Iora's HIPAA Security Officer.

 People have asked me about the name of this site: 7fff is the hexadecimal representation of the largest number that can be represented in sixteen bits (signed two’s complement).
 You might know this value better as 32767 decimal.
 I had kind of a crush on 32767 when I was in high school.
 I like "7fff" because it's easy to type and easy to remember -- and it gets a bit of a laugh from nerds.

-I was also the technical founder for Roomzilla, where I wrote all of the initial code to boot it up as a service.
+I was also the technical founder for Roomzilla (2010), where I wrote all of the initial code in Ruby.
 With Roomzilla, you attach tablet computers outside of each of your conference rooms to show the reservation status; it ties into Google Calendar and Microsoft calendaring to keep everything synchronized.
+Roomzilla is in business today, and is a great choice for coworking centers that want to manage shared conference rooms across all of their tenants.

 If you want to know more, check out my LinkedIn profile.
 I write quick reviews of most books I read; you can check out the reviews on Goodreads.
 You can reach me at john at 7fff dot com, jgn on GitHub or tuke on Twitter (That “tuke” handle is after Brian Tuke who was Henry VIII’s mailman — I spent a lot of time reading his letters when I was writing my dissertation — http://en.wikipedia.org/wiki/Brian_Tuke).